The primary forms of beryllium produced and used commercially are:

 Wrought copper beryllium is available in a variety of product forms.
 The following paragraphs define the products most commonly specified by copper beryllium users.
 Strip is flat-rolled product, other than flat wire, 0.188 inch or less in thickness, and supplied in coil form.
 Wire is a solid section other than strip, furnished in coils or on spools or reels.
 Wire may be furnished straightened and cut to length, in which case it is classified as rod.

 Bar is a solid rectangular or square section thicker than 3/ 16 inch and up to and including 12 inches wide.
-Bar is an
+Bar is anextruded product.
+If cut from plate it is called rolled bar.
+Edges are either sharp, rounded, or have some other simple shape.

 Plate is flat-rolled product thicker than 0.188 inch and over 12 inches wide.